mikemey/dvd-release-check/README.md

 ### Test requirements
-Tests also need to be executed with at least the environment variable `DRC_MOVIEDB_API_KEY` set to a real API key.
+Tests also need to be executed with at least the environment variable `DRC_TIMES_API_KEY` set to a real API key.

 # Node + Express server